ibmresilient/resilient-community-apps/fn_bmc_helix/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-BMC Helix for IBM SOAR This integration provides the capability to create new incidents in BMC Helix from SOAR tasks via the HPD:IncidentInterface_Create form over the REST API.
-Once the task is complete, this integration also provides the capability to close existing BMC Helix Incidents.
+BMC Helix for IBM SOAR This integration provides the capability to create new incidents in BMC Helix from SOAR tasks and incidents via the HPD:IncidentInterface_Create form over the REST API.
+Once the task or incident is complete, this integration also provides the capability to close existing BMC Helix Incidents.

 ### Key Features
-* Send IBM SOAR Case tasks to BMC Helix as Incidents
+* Send IBM SOAR Case tasks to BMC Helix as incidents
+* Send IBM SOAR incidents to BMC Helix as incidents
+* Close BMC Helix incidents from linked IBM SOAR case tasks
-* Close BMC Helix Incidents from IBM SOAR
+* Close BMC Helix incidents from linked IBM SOAR incidents

 ---

 ## Requirements
 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.

+### BMC Helix Platform
+This app requires BMC Helix ITSM 22.x or above with Helix AR System 22.x or above.
+The REST API must be enabled and exposed on any port.
+If the REST API is not already enabled on the BMC Helix Platform, consult their documentation on [Configuring the REST API](https://docs.bmc.com/docs/itsm213/enabling-the-simplified-rest-api-1032989970.html).

 ### SOAR platform
 The SOAR platform supports two app deployment mechanisms, Edge Gateway (formerly App Host) and integration server.

 If deploying to a SOAR platform with an Edge Gateway, the requirements are:
-* SOAR platform >= `46.0.8131`.
+* SOAR platform >= `47.0.8304`.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 If deploying to a SOAR platform with an integration server, the requirements are:
-* SOAR platform >= `46.0.8131`.
+* SOAR platform >= `47.0.8304`.
 * The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
 * Integration server is running `resilient-circuits>=46.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions: